Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Friedrichs Minimax Formulation for Weak Solutions

 \end{proof}

-Note that the above discussion and Theorem \ref{key-thm} are concerned with the weak solution of the primal variational equation \eqref{weak} with a solution $u$ in $V$.
-It is also of interest to discuss the weak solution $u$ of the dual variational equation \eqref{weak-form} with $u$ in $L$ due to Friedrichs (cf. \cite{doi:10.1002/cpa.3160110306}).
-Then, according to similar arguments for proving Theorem \ref{key-thm}, we have the following theorem.
+Note that the above discussion and Theorem \ref{key-thm} are concerned with the weak solution of the primal variational equation \eqref{weak} with a solution $u$ being in $V$.
+It is also of interest to discuss the weak solution $u$ of the dual variational equation \eqref{weak-form} with $u$ being in $L$ due to Friedrichs (cf. \cite{Friedrichs1958}).
+According to similar arguments for proving Theorem \ref{key-thm}, we have the following theorem.

 \begin{theorem} Assume all the conditions given in Theorem \ref{key-FS} hold true.
-Then $u$ is a weak solution of the dual variational equation \eqref{weak-form} if and only if $u$ is a solution solving the minimax problem below:
+Then $u$ is a weak solution of the dual variational equation \eqref{weak-form} if and only if $u$ is a solution of the following minimax problem:

 \end{theorem}